DeepASA: An Object-Oriented Multi-Purpose Network for Auditory Scene Analysis: Method

 The multichannel audio mixture $\mathbf{x} \in \mathbb{R}^{M \times N}$, where $M$ is the number of microphones and $N$ is the number of time samples of the waveform, can be modeled as the summation of $J$ reverberant foreground signals and background noise $\mathbf{v}$.
 The $j$-th foreground source can be further decomposed as the superposition of direct sound $\mathbf{s}_j$ and reverberation $\mathbf{h}_j$.

-We aim to estimate the auditory information of up to $J$ foreground sources, including classes, timestamps of onsets and offsets, DoA trajectories, and multichannel waveforms of the direct and reverb audio signals, as well as one multichannel noise signal, from the multichannel audio mixture.
+We aim to estimate the auditory information of up to $J$ foreground sources, including classes, activations of onsets and offsets, DoA trajectories, and multichannel waveforms of the direct and reverb audio signals, as well as one multichannel noise signal, from the multichannel audio mixture.

 As illustrated in Figure~\ref{fig:overall}, the overall architecture of DeepASA comprises three components: audio encoder, object separator, and sub-decoders.
 The audio encoder extracts basic features from the $M$-channel input mixture.
 The object separator separates audio features extracted from the audio encoder into $J+1$ object features, each of which encapsulates the auditory information of a single sound object.
-The sub-decoders then estimate the auditory information from each object feature.
+The sub-decoders then estimate the auditory information from each object feature. $D, T'$ and $C$ are denoted as channel dimension, time frames and number of classes.

 The proposed framework separates each sound object at a feature level, which is referred to as object-oriented processing (OOP) in this work.
 One advantage of OOP is that the object-wise permutation of the separated features is consistently inherited across all sub-decoders.
 For example, the $j$-th object estimated by the audio, SED, DoA decoders all include the waveforms, SED, DoA information from the same sound source.
 The characteristic is the major difference to the conventional track-wise processing \cite{adavanne2018sound, nguyen2022salsa, shul2024cst, Liu_CQUPT_task3a_report, Yang_IACAS_task3a_report, Du_NERCSLIP_task3_report}, for which multiple source information can be aligned on the same track when they do not overlap in time.
 The OOP eliminates the requirement for pairing different auditory information and also enables the selective attention of estimated information across different objects and auditory information.